Sisyphus1813/CheckSumSentinel/README.md

 # CheckSumSentinel (css)

+> **Status:** A major refactor is planned soon for changes to scope and capabilities.

 CheckSumSentinel (css) is a Rust project designed to automatically fetch, store, and monitor known malicious file hashes and YARA rules from open source threat intelligence feeds.
 It integrates with `systemd` services and timers to continuously update hash sets and provide a daemonized monitoring process that checks directories for compromised files.

 ---